 EAS News Feed

-EAS News in Social MediaEAS News as a FeedEAS E-Mail NewsletterEAS News on Your Website
+EAS in Social MediaEAS News as a FeedEAS NewsletterEAS News on Your Website

-Ex Astris Scientia maintains a site update log in the form of an RSS feed, with all significant changes and with other news.
+Ex Astris Scientia maintains a site update log as an RSS feed, which contains all significant changes such as new or extended pages.
 If you like to stay informed or like to let other fans know, you have the following options.

-EAS site updates are no longer available on Twitter aka X because all free services to auto-post RSS content there have been terminated.
+EAS site updates are no longer available on Twitter aka X because access to the API is insanely expensive.
 EAS remains on Twitter for now, but I am posting only infrequently.

 EAS News as a Feed